The Primrose Crochet Beanie is a great pattern for beginners. This beanie get its beautiful texture by crocheting the Primrose Stitch.

 Row 2 – Ch.1 turn, ss blo in the first st. and each remaining st. across.
 (10)

 Repeat Row 2 until your band measures approx. 20′ long without stretching.
+This will be approximately 123 rows.

 Note: band will be very stretchy!